discrete-notes/discrete-notes.github.io/_posts/2022-03-22-spring-cleaning-notes.md

 ---
 layout: post
 title: Spring cleaning notes
-redirect_from: "/2022/xx/xx/spring-cleaning-notes/"
+redirect_from: "/2022/03/22/spring-cleaning-notes/"
-permalink: name
+permalink: spring-cleaning-notes
 ---

-It's been almost a year since the last set of technical notes.
-I've been piling topics to blog about.
+It's been almost a year since the last set of technical notes and I've been piling up topics to blog about.
 I'll try to empty the list through a series of spring cleaning blog posts.

 ![](../assets/spring-cleaning.jpg){: .center-image width="60%"}